Building materials on roads or footpaths

 You don't have to live in the country to be at risk from a grassfire or bushfire.
 Suburban homes can come under threat, especially when they are close to our parks, reserves and creeks.
 Being fire ready is a shared responsibility between government, emergency services and the community.

-Council Fire Prevention Officers will carry out inspections across the Municipality from November to March each year with all properties being inspected to ensure that they are maintained to a fire safe condition.
+Council's Fire Prevention Officers makes yearly inspections across all Darebin properties from November to March to ensure that they are maintained to a fire safe condition.

-Property owners can reduce the risk of fire on their properties by clearing anything that could fuel a fire, including:
+Property owners can reduce the risk of fire by clearing anything that could fuel a fire, including:

 - regularly mowing the grass and raking up leaves